- Muslim terrorist leader and political figure based in Iraq

 Troops battled Shiite militias in half a dozen Iraqi towns and cities, from Kirkuk in the north to Basra in the south.
 The Al-Mahdi militia took full control of the city of Kut and partial control of Najaf.
 In Karbala, Polish and Bulgarian troops fought Al-Mahdi militants as hundreds of thousands of Shiites were gathering ahead of a religious festival.
 Militants then attacked British troops in the center of Basra, south of Baghdad, and simultaneously attacked the governor’s offices and coalition headquarters with rocket-propelled grenades.
 British forces counterattacked and killed several militants.
 These attacks were precipitated by a Basra cleric inciting militants with an offer of cash rewards for the killing or capture of British and American troops.
 The cleric, Sheikh Abdul-Sattar al-Bahadli, an al-Sadr sympathizer, also promised that anyone who captured British or American female soldiers could keep them as slaves.
 In June 2004, Iraq’s interim Prime Minister Iyad Allawi offered amnesty to all militiamen who agreed to disarm.
 Their members would either join state-controlled security services or return to civilian life.

 August, however, brought an escalation of violence.
 There were clashes across central and southern Iraq between the Al-Mahdi militia and U.S., British, and Italian forces.
 Al-Sadr’s total abandonment of the previously agreed-upon truce was now evident.
 His forces attacked Italian troops in Nasiriyah with rocket-propelled grenades and gunfire.
 They attacked U.S. positions in Baghdad, Najaf and Basrah.
 A U.S. helicopter was downed in Najaf, without loss of life.
 Coalition forces hit back hard, and al-Sadr’s forces were suffering large casualties.
 Al-Sadr soon offered another ceasefire.
 In a magnanimous gesture, interim Prime Minister Allawi signed a limited amnesty law that would pardon insurgents as long as they had not killed anyone.
 He also offered an olive branch to al-Sadr, giving him the opportunity to legitimize himself by taking part in the political process.
-Al-Sadr had previously rejected invitations to participate in Iraqi elections, and as of December 2004 he still had not indicated any willingness to take part in the elections scheduled for January 2005.
+Al-Sadr had previously rejected invitations to participate in Iraqi elections.

 Fighting continued in August 2004, and by mid-month U.S. forces had killed as many as 400 militants in Najaf alone.
 Two U.S. Marines were also killed in the fighting in Najaf.